NFL balances emotions, tight schedule after Hamlin shock

 NFL teams changed their avatars on Twitter to a blue Bills background with Hamlin’s No. 3 and the words: “Pray for Damar.”

-AP Pro Football Writers Teresa Walker and Mark Long and AP Sports Writers John Wawrow, Steve Megargee and Tim Reynolds contributed to this report.
+AP Pro Football Writers Teresa Walker and Mark Long and AP Sports Writers John Wawrow and Steve Megargee contributed to this report.